 Boromir's face became eager, as if he thought Faramir would agree, battle lust rising.
 "Brother, give me this!
 The danger I care not, it is a gift!
 It must be, or you would not act so.
 Let me hurt him!
 It has been my whole life!
 I am the better warrior!
 Better able to strike and return home.
 I have, and ever shall be.
 You know this is not idle boast."

+There was a pause of many breaths.
+For the first time, Faramir was unsure.
 If I do not give, will he try to take?
-Faramir thought in fear.
-I cannot resist him.
+He remembered the promise he made to Aragorn.
+I cannot resist Boromir.
 I must convince him not to make that choice.
-It took me long to accept Elrond’s decision, and this long journey to confirm his wisdom.
-Would it be possible for Boromir to take this course?
-No, no. It is folly to even consider it.
-“My path is dark, yet it is mine.”
+It took me long to accept Elrond's decision, and this long journey to confirm his wisdom.
+Could it be possible for Boromir to take this course?
+It would be folly to even consider it.
+"My path is dark, yet it is mine."

 "There is not time enough to tell you all you'd need to know.
 I cannot tell you how to find them, they would run from you, they would run from me if you were with me, if you do not return soon your men will search and all the noise will alert the Dark Lord something happens here and we will find our entrance blocked.
 I could not consent, even if I wished."

-Then he grabbed at him.
-Faramir began to fight back, but Boromir turned it into an embrace, held long, then hands on shoulders, eyes bright as they looked into his.
-“Into Mordor?
+He grabbed him in a swift embrace, then his hands were on his shoulders, eyes bright as they looked into his.
+"Into Mordor?
 I will never see you again.
-Tell me you will come home!”
+Tell me you will come home!"

 Faramir swallowed, placing his hands the same.
-“Somehow.”
-It was a promise, but the voice was uncertain.
-Faramir was gifted with Sight, as Boromir knew, but all was confusing and torn.
-And too much time gone by.
-“Give me your love and your trust to sustain me.
-Let me go, remember me well.”
+"Somehow."
+It was a weak and uncertain promise.
+It is too much time gone.
+"Give me your love and your trust to sustain me.
+Let me go, remember me well."